TAD Revolution One / Part 2 - crossover

 My thinking was: Now Jan will reverse-engineer the original crossover scheme (the topology was unfortunately not provided by TAD Labs) and we will take it up from there.
 To my surprise he dismissed this idea and preferred to start on a blank screen.
 As he puts it “I do not want to get constrained by someone else´s thinking that this is the best design.”

-The process as Silent Laboratories see it
+The process as Silent Laboratories people see it

 Andrew Jones and the team of TAD used steep slope filters to mitigate the challenges of beryllium and magnesium.
 The steep filters suppress resonances to non-audible range and make time-alignment of the tweeter and midrange driver possible.
 This, in turn, is essential for achieving good sound.
 The disadvantage of the filters is in more complicated topology with more parts in the crossover.
 Therefore, the goal of the Silent Laboratories optimization was to simplify the crossover layout and voice the speaker to Audiodrom´s preferences.